tyseraph/neutron_reaction/README.md

 - Basic test structure using `pytest`
 - Nuclide selection page displays an interactive N–Z chart where each nuclide is drawn as a colored block.
 Selected nuclides are highlighted and listed beneath the chart.
-The page also provides a link to the [IAEA NUBASE](https://www-nds.iaea.org/relnsd/nubase/nubase_min.html) table for reference when picking nuclides, with an internal page providing further instructions
+A local copy of the NUBASE table is parsed and shown on the same page so you can pick nuclides directly without opening an external site.
+An internal help page also provides brief instructions.

 ## Getting Started